0xbadcoffe/simple-csr-generator/README.md

 This is a small python based tool to generate verilog CSR module.

-It takes the register information coded in yaml file and generates verilog module, and a HTML based document.
+It takes the register information coded in yaml file and generates the following collateral:

+1. Verilog module
+2. HTML based documentation
+3. C header file defining register address and field information

 ### Current Version

-Ver 1.1
+Ver 1.3